-The following vaccine recommendations listed in Table 1 are based on the NACI guidelines available at http://www.phac-aspc.gc.ca.
+The following vaccine recommendations listed in Table 1 are based on the Canadian Immunization Guide (CIG) which incorporates recommendations from Health Canada's National Advisory Committee on Immunization (NACI).
+The CIG has guidance on immunization with specific vaccines, and a chapter on immunization of the immunocompromised host.
 The broad recommendations provided for Health Care Providers caring for children with cancer in this guideline are based on expert opinion of the Guideline Working Group.

-Readers are encouraged to check the most recent recommendations for immunization from Canada's National Advisory Committee on Immunization (NACI) http://www.phac-aspc.gc.ca.
+Readers are encouraged to check the most recent recommendations.
 The expert panel of this guideline understand that this area is relatively novel and that evidence is evolving in regards to the risk vs benefit of providing vaccines to children with cancer.
-The guideline group also realizes that the nature of this research is difficult as vaccine preventable disease vary based on location, availability of serum vaccine testing and government funding.
-Several groups do recommend vaccine boosters based on the growing body of evidence that children treated for cancer do have sufficient loss of immunity to vaccines.
+The guideline group also realizes that the nature of this research is difficult as vaccine preventable diseases vary based on location, and government funding.
+Several groups do recommend vaccine boosters based on the growing body of evidence that children treated for cancer do have some loss of immunity to vaccines.
 When more evidence becomes available the recommendations in this guideline may change.